open-physiology/open-physiology-viewer/manual/model.md

  In this manual, we explain, using small examples, how ApiNATOMY data model definitions render into graphical elements displayed by the lyph viewer.

-## Entity
+## Resource
- All ApiNATOMY modelling elements have a common ancestor, an abstract entity that defines common properties present in all objects of the model.
+ All ApiNATOMY modelling elements have a common ancestor, an abstract resource that defines common properties present in all objects of the model.

  All entities come with basic properties such as `id` and `name` to identify the physiological element, and `color` to display the corresponding visual object in the viewer.
 The identifiers of all entities must be unique, the tool will issue a warning if this is not the case.